We know the college admission process can be a little overwhelming. We're here to help.

-You may pay for the Coalition Application or Common Application online with a credit card.
+You may pay for the Common Application online with a credit card.
 If you are having trouble paying online, you may instead send a check or money order to the Princeton University Undergraduate Admission Office.
 Visit Contact Us for our mailing address.

 May I use score choice?

 Applicants are welcome to use the score choice option for standardized test score submission.
-Princeton will consider the highest individual section results across all sittings of the SAT Reasoning and the highest composite score for the ACT*, as well as the two highest SAT Subject Test scores.
+Princeton will consider the highest individual section results across all sittings of the SAT Reasoning and the highest composite score for the ACT*.
 We encourage applicants to submit all official test scores as soon as they are available.